 Frequently Asked Questions for Instructors

-- How many absences are a reasonable number of additional excused absences?
+- If a student has the accommodation “Flexibility with attendance,” what is a reasonable number of additional excused absences?

 - A student in my course asked me for accommodations; however, they are not registered with DSS.
 What should I do?